Aqsa-2004/FASDH25-portfolio2/README.md

 # FASDH25-portfolio2
 ### Group members: Aqsa Anwerali, Sarir Ahmed and Kamran Abid.
 ## Folder Structure:
+We have structured our folder in a unique way to make it easy for us:
 - GAZA_NER_Aqsa_Sarir_Kamran
 - regex_script_sarir_aqsa_kamran.ipynb
 - articles